- Ph.D., University of Chicago

 * denotes undergraduate author; † denotes graduate student author; ‡ denotes post-doctoral fellow

-*McClure, K. J. and R. Lockwood, in revision at Journal of Paleontology, Phylogenetic relationships among Venericardia (Bivalvia: Carditidae) in North America during the Paleogene.
-Accepted with revision by Journal of Paleontology.
+*McClure, K. J. and R. Lockwood.
+2015.
+Phylogenetic relationships among Venericardia (Bivalvia: Carditidae) in North America during the Paleogene.
+In press in Journal of Paleontology.

 Canuel, E. A., G. Brush, T. M. Cronin, R. Lockwood, and A. R. Zimmerman, in press, Paleoecology studies in Chesapeake Bay: A model system for understanding interactions between climate, anthropogenic activities, and the environment.
 In Application of Paleoenvironmental Techniques in Estuarine Studies.
 J. Gibson, ed.
 Springer-Verlag